maguroguma/vim-oj-helper/README.md

     └ f/
 ```

-When you open `a.go` in the current buffer, and execute `:OjDownload` then compile a.go,
+When you open `a.go` in the current buffer, and execute `:OjDownload`, then compile the code,
-     you get files like below.
+     you get files like below as a result.

 ```
 contests/